Snafuradio/ai-sovereignty-defense/README.md

 🚨 **Protect Your AI Freedom!** 🚨

 This is the **first open-source constitutional legal brief** defending your right to own, run, and control AI — without government overreach or corporate gatekeepers.
+These 3 pages are loaded with legal arguments based on the U.S. Constitution.

 Your AI models are your intellectual property.
 Your freedom to run AI locally is a fundamental right.
 This document is your legal shield.